Docker Desktop for Apple silicon

 --platform linux/amd64to run an Intel image under emulation.
 In particular, the mysql image is not available for ARM64.
 You can work around this issue by using a mariadb image.

+In summary, running Intel-based containers on Arm-based machines should be regarded as “best effort” only.
+We recommend running arm64 containers on Apple Silicon machines whenever possible, and encouraging container authors to produce arm64, or multi-arch, versions of their containers.
 We expect this issue to become less common over time, as more and more images are rebuilt supporting multiple architectures.

 pingfrom inside a container to the Internet does not work as expected.
 To test the network, we recommend using